jongiddy/flocker-install/README.md

 # flocker-install
 Installation scripts for Flocker

+**NOTE:** These script are mainly used for testing.
+They are regularly out-of-date (or in some cases more up-to-date than the official release).
+Please check the [Flocker Documentation](https://docs.clusterhq.com) for the instructions for the current release.

 The user account on the remote systems must be logged in as a user who has root access.
 If these scripts are run non-interactively, sudo access must be passwordless.